Kirtland Ohio Temple Wiki

 - 3 Sources and Links for the Kirtland Temple

 The Kirtland Temple is a National Historic Landmark in Kirtland, Ohio, USA.
-It is owned and operated by the Community of Christ, formerly the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS).
+It is currently owned and operated by the Community of Christ (formerly the Reorganized Church of Jesus Christ of Latter Day Saints (RLDS)).
 This was the first temple to the Latter-day saints.
 The design mixes Federal, Greek Revival and Gothic Revival architectural elements.